New User | Print Page | Contact Us | Report Abuse | Sign In

 • CHIA Professional Member: $119

-• AHIMA in CA and Non-Member: $149
+• AHIMA in CA: $149

 CHANGE NOTICE for AHIMA Professional Members in California: With CHIA’s new online system, AHIMA members will need to upgrade to a CHIA Professional Membership before obtaining the CHIA professional member rate.
 AHIMA members in California are now able to join CHIA anytime and will have 365 days of membership from the date of paid CHIA upgrade.
 An open dues order is no longer required to become a CHIA member.
 Visit californiahia.org/membership for more details.
 Existing AHIMA members can sign in to CHIA’s website portal to upgrade.
 Remember that your CHIA expiration date may no longer align with your AHIMA expiration date.